easybuild-org/EasyBuild.ChangelogGen/README.md

 ## Exit codes

+### Standard exit codes

 - `0`: Success
 - `1`: Error

+### Custom exit codes

-- `100`: Help was requested (allow other tools to detect if help was requested).
-This is left to the user to decide if they want to treat this as an error or not.
+The following exit codes serves as a way to communicate with other tools.
+It is left to the user to decide if they want to treat this as an error or not.

+- `100`: Help was requested
+- `101`: No version bump needed